 - The "Punk Goes Pop" albums rarely feature punk.
 Most of the covers are different sub-genres of metal and rock, though some are outright pop.

 - "GET UP!
 Rapper" by SALT5 was Hello!
 Project's attempt at, well, a rap song.
 If Tsunku wanted to be accurate, he might've called it "GET UP!
 Dancehall", because it more closely resembles that than anything related to rap.

 - The 1938 French song "La java bleue" is a waltz, not a java.

-- When the Grammy Awards first set up an award for Heavy Metal, they awarded the prize to Jethro Tull, to widespread derision, as they were seen as a psychedelic rock band.
+- When the Grammy Awards first set up an award for Heavy Metal, they awarded the prize to Jethro Tull, to widespread derision, as they were seen as a Progressive Rock band.
 The lead singer of Metallica referred to it when they finally won, sarcastically thanking Jethro Tull for not releasing an album that year, a reference to Paul Simon winning Best Album and sincerely (if playfully) thanking Stevie Wonder for not putting out an album that year.